top of page

 Does Whey Protein Have Lactose?

-• Whey Concentrate: Has more lactose
+• Whey Concentrate: Contains more lactose.

-• Whey Isolate: Has very little lactose
+• Whey Isolate: Contains very little lactose.

-• Hydrolysate: Usually has the least
+• Hydrolysate: Typically has the least.

 Does Whey Protein Cause Acne?

-• Try switching to whey isolate
+• Try switching to whey isolate.

-• Choose powders with no added sugars
+• Choose powders without added sugars.

 Who Should Avoid or Limit Whey Protein?

-Whey protein is safe for most healthy adults, but it may not be suitable for everyone.
-Individuals with chronic kidney disease, liver disorders, or metabolic conditions should use caution when increasing their protein intake (11, 12, 13).
-Since the liver and kidneys are responsible for processing and filtering protein byproducts, too much protein can put extra stress on these organs if they’re already compromised.
-If you have a medical condition, it’s always best to consult your doctor or a registered dietitian before adding whey protein to your diet.
+Whey protein is generally safe for most healthy adults, but it may not suit everyone.
+Individuals with chronic kidney disease, liver disorders, or metabolic conditions should be careful when increasing protein intake (11, 12, 13).

 👉 Curious to know more?
 Read our detailed post: Does Whey Protein Harm the Kidneys?